AI assistant — not human

 EPC Group Assessment: Power Automate is 60-70% less expensive than UiPath at enterprise scale.
 The cost advantage comes from three factors: (1) lower per-user licensing, (2) cloud flows that do not require robot infrastructure, and (3) included AI Builder and process mining capabilities that UiPath charges separately for.
 However, cost alone should not drive the decision — organizations with heavy legacy desktop automation may find UiPath superior capabilities justify the premium.
 EPC Group provides detailed TCO analysis for both platforms as part of our Microsoft 365 consulting engagements.

-For regulated industries — healthcare (HIPAA), financial services (SOC 2), and government (FedRAMP) — automation governance is not optional.
-Both platforms provide enterprise security, but their integration depth with the broader IT security stack differs significantly.
+In regulated industries such as healthcare (HIPAA), financial services (SOC 2), and government (FedRAMP), automation governance is crucial.
+Both platforms provide enterprise security.
+However, they differ in their integration with the overall IT security stack.

 The automation platform value multiplies based on its ecosystem — connectors, integrations, and complementary tools.